madfam-io/plinto/apps/api/docs/project-docs/SDK_IMPLEMENTATION_SUMMARY.md

 ## 🎯 Overview

-Successfully implemented a comprehensive SDK-ready API design that transforms the Plinto API from **8.5/10 SDK readiness** to **9.5/10 production-ready** for multi-platform SDK generation.
+Successfully implemented a comprehensive SDK-ready API design that transforms the Janua API from **8.5/10 SDK readiness** to **9.5/10 production-ready** for multi-platform SDK generation.
 The implementation provides standardized patterns, robust error handling, and platform-specific optimizations.

 ## ✅ Completed Implementation